komodorio/helm-dashboard/README.md

 This project is part of [Komodor's](https://komodor.com/?utm_campaign=Helm-Dash&utm_source=helm-dash-gh) vision of helping Kubernetes users to navigate and troubleshoot their clusters.

+Some of the key capabilities of the tool:
+ - See all installed charts and their revision history
+ - See manifest diff of the past revisions
+ - Browse k8s resources resulting from the chart
+ - Easy rollback or upgrade version with a clear and easy manifest diff
+ - Integration with popular problem scanners
+ - Easy switch between multiple clusters

 ## Installing

 To install it, simply run Helm command: